TheEpicBlock/just-another-packwiz-setup/README.md

 ## Creating auto-updating packs
 Running `scripts/assemble_unsup.py` will create two zip files in the `generated` directory.
 The file without a suffix can be put loaded into prism launcher.
-The `-server.zip` file contains files needed to run a server (note, for NeoForge this zip will be quite barren).
+The `-server.zip` file contains files needed to run a server.
+For Fabric it will contain a full server instance.
+For NeoForge you should run the server installer yourself and copy these files over top.